Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // OVERWORLD AND INTRO
 //--------------------
-S00: The Great Continent (Dalas)
-S01: The Elves Besieged (Dalas)
+[IN PROGRESS] S00: The Great Continent (Dalas) [FINISHED] S01: The Elves Besieged (Dalas)

 //--------------------
 // PHASE 1 (WESTERN WESNOTH)
 //--------------------
 ----Western Scenarios:
 S02: Elven Exodus (unassigned)
-- 1-to-2-skull difficulty.
+- 2-skull difficulty.
 Rewards: Elvish Archer, Elvish Fighter, Elvish Scout
 - elves are fleeing from the top right while humans man the flanks.
 Similar to the first scenario of Dirty Blood
 	- Ethiliel/Ithelden may or may not still be alive ($ethiliel_alive/$ithelden_alive), depending on the player's performance in the intro scenario
 - the more elves who die, the fewer recruits you get (e.g. if 10 elves die you only get archers)
 - the player might have Delfador in this scenario.
 Balance accordingly
 	- if $bm_turns==1, foreshadow Delfador's impending departure

-S03: Blackwater Port (ForestDragon)
+[IN PROGRESS] S03: Blackwater Port (ForestDragon)
-- 1-to-2-skull difficulty.
+- 2-skull difficulty.
 Rewards: Cavalryman, Horseman, Peasant, Woodsman
 - Asheviere's humans start in control of the port, but not the town.
 You need to defeat them to gain access to the port
 	- if Kaylan dies, you can still win, but you won't get to recruit Horsemen/Cavalrymen
 	- if Kaylan dies, set bm_kaylan_dead=yes, so I can modify the bigmap to reflect that